GANGTONGH/Discrete-Molecular-Dynamics-Data-Analysis-Toolkit/README.md

 ## Fibrillar Aggregate Morphology Analysis
 This program is used for deciding the type of fibrillar aggregate formed by protein or peptide chains.
 Briefly, the type of protein fibrillar aggregate can be defined using its number of layers and β-sheet sizes.
+The two main categories are:
+* Amyloid fibrils, which has a small number of β-sheet layers (typicall 2)
+* Nanocrystals, which has a large number of layers (typically 2+ ) In a given molecular system, the more layers will lead to a decrease in the β-sheet size.
+Therefore, a nanocrystal conformation will have more layers but small-sized β-sheets, while a fibril will have fewer layers but large-sized β-sheets.
 ?>